Short-term rental properties are subject to various taxes in Tennessee. The following is a summary of these potential taxes:

 You will continue to be responsible for paying use tax on any items used in providing the accommodations on which no Tennessee sales tax has been paid.
 For example, if you purchase furniture from an out-of-state seller that does not charge Tennessee sales tax, you must pay Tennessee use tax on the purchase.

-If your total taxable gross receipts (including rental receipts on all accommodations in a jurisdiction, regardless of who collects the receipts, as well as the receipts from the rental or sale of any other tangible personal property) in a jurisdiction (county and city) are $10,000 or more, you must register for and pay business tax to the Department and obtain a business license from the county and, if applicable, city in which the property is located.
-Even if your gross receipts within a jurisdiction are between $3,000 and $10,000, you must obtain a minimal activity license from your local county, and if applicable, your local city.
+If your total taxable gross receipts (including rental receipts on all accommodations in a jurisdiction, regardless of who collects the receipts, as well as the receipts from the rental or sale of any other tangible personal property) in a jurisdiction (county or city) are $100,000 or more, you must register for and pay business tax to the Department and obtain a business license from the county and, if applicable, city in which the property is located.
+Even if your gross receipts within a jurisdiction are between $3,000 and $100,000, you must obtain a minimal activity license from your local county, and if applicable, your local city.
 Business licensing and the payment of business tax are not done through a marketplace facilitator - this is the responsibility of the property owner.

 Franchise and Excise Taxes